Conan Byrne

-Conan Byrne (born 10 July 1985) is an Irish retired footballer.

-Byrne began his career with UCD, with whom he played three seasons.
+Conan Stephen Byrne (born 10 July 1985) is an Irish retired footballer.
+He began his career with UCD, with whom he played three seasons.
 He later spent six seasons with St Patrick's Athletic, three seasons with Sporting Fingal, three seasons with Shelbourne, before ending his career with NIFL Premiership club Glenavon.

 Career

 UCD

 From Swords, County Dublin, Byrne began his schoolboy days with local sides Swords Rovers and River Valley Rangers before joining UCD in 2005.
 With immediate effect Byrne scored prolifically for UCD's Under-21 side and eventually made his way into the UCD starting line-up as a forward.
 He made his League of Ireland debut in the Carlisle Grounds on 16 September 2005.
 In spite of scoring UCD's equaliser in his second game their 2005 League Cup final defeat to Derry City he could not replicate his underage scoring level for the senior team and drifted out of the team.
 He was remodelled as a right winger during the 2007 season and re-established himself in that berth since Patrick Kavanagh's departure to Birmingham City.
 In this role he was named UCD's Player of the Season in 2007.